 The speaker looked up to the heavens.
 She was trying to see if there was some guidance for her from above.
 But she is closed off from everything.
 It is “stitched”.
 It is as if a barrier is forming above her head, blocking her way to heaven.
 Dickinson is depicting this source of information or knowledge as cut off and separate from her speaker’s world.
 The “columns which make up heaven and the structure of the sky “close” before her.
 There is something disappointing about this sight.
 Knowledge from God would’ve been the simplest way to understand the world.

-The Earth reversed her Hemispheres —
+The Earth reversed her Hemispheres—

 Anything the speaker knew about the earth has been proven wrong.
-It is now moving backwards, something it never should’ve done.
+It is now moving backward, something it never should’ve done.
 This also speaks to the breaking of norms and/or of relearning.
 The change in the earth’s hemispheres would mean that north is south and east is west.
 While all this is going on, she is able to touch “the Universe.”

-This is a magical and ephemeral line which should bring up a whole variety of images depending on the reader.
+This is a magical and ephemeral line that should bring up a whole variety of images depending on the reader.
 The next lines make this clearer, but the speaker touched the universe and came to understand her place it in.
 It is a grand metaphor meant to describe a realization or understanding of self.

 In the next four lines of ‘I saw no Way – The Heavens were stitched‘ the speaker describes how when she touched it, the universe slid back from her and she was alone.
 It was this brief interaction that allowed her to see herself in a new light.
 She grew closer to the entire universe through this intimate moment and now knows that she is “A Speck upon a Ball.”